-7 Ways To Handle Running Into Your High School Ex Over Thanksgiving Break
+7 Ways To Handle Running Into Your High School Ex Over Thanksgiving Break (Other Than Internally Screaming)

 There are some nightmares that everyone has at least once in their lifetime, like showing up to school without pants or watching your teeth fall to the ground while you’re delivering an important speech.
 While these aren’t things you’re likely to experience in real life, there’s one nightmare we all face at one time or another — running into a high-school ex.